-The Three Phases of Hearing Voices:
+The Three Phases of Voice Hearing:

 1. The Startling Phase

 During the startling phase many voice hearers are not able to talk about their voices, and are overwhelmed by the experience.
-The Startling Phase is named this way because of the Hearer’s discovery of the voices often startles them and causes them to deny the experience and withdraw into themselves.
+The Startling Phase of Voice Hearing is named this way because the Hearer’s discovery of the voices often startles them and causes them to deny the experience and withdraw into themselves.
 This leads to a sense of isolation, and a fear of madness itself.
 Most voice hearers describe the onset of the experience as being quite sudden, startling and anxiety provoking, and can vividly remember the precise moment they first heard a voice.

 Voices are often triggered by traumatic or emotional experiences such as accidents, abuse, divorce or bereavement, illnesses, psychotherapy sessions, or a time of great suffering.
-They can also be caused by cannabis or induced by other street and prescription drugs.
+They can also be caused by cannabis or induced by other street and some prescription drugs.

 The age of the onset of the initial experience of voices varies widely, as does the intensity of the startling phase, which appears to be most severe when it occurs during adolescence.
 The confusion seems to be less when voices are heard from an early age, or did not make an appearance until later in adulthood.
 (In a survey 6% heard voices before the age of 6; 10% between the ages 10 and 20; 74% after 20).